craigbuckler/progressive-image.js/README.md

 * supports responsive images (`srcset` and `sizes` attributes)
 * supports CSS background images
 * supports native lazy loading and aspect ratios
-* lightweight: 1,358 bytes of JavaScript, 407 bytes of CSS (minified)
+* lightweight: 1,407 bytes of JavaScript, 407 bytes of optional CSS (minified)
 * any CSS reveal effect can be applied
 * no external dependencies - works with any framework
 * makes up to three attempts if images fail to download